top of page

 Black Walnut

 The heartwood is light brown to dark chocolate brown and may display a purplish cast and darker streaks.
+Black walnut sapwood is the pale yellow-white outer layer of the tree, contrasting sharply with the dark heartwood.
 American black walnut is considered the most valuable wood native to North America.
 It machines nicely and finishes beautifully.

 Bolivian Rosewood